fukamachi/caveman/README.markdown

 ### Routing

 Caveman2 provides 2 ways to define a route -- `@route` and `defroute`.
-You can choose which to use.
+You can use either.

-`@route` is an annotation macro defined by using [cl-annot](https://github.com/arielnetworks/cl-annot).
-It takes a method, an URL-string and a function.
+`@route` is an annotation macro, defined by using [cl-annot](https://github.com/arielnetworks/cl-annot).
+It takes a method, a URL-string, and a function.

 ```common-lisp
 @route GET "/"